Skip to main content

 The changing landscape of legislation

-Our analysis brings together data from three key sources to provide a robust insight into the use, experiences, and impacts of, the new police enforcement powers.
+Our analysis brought together data from three key sources to provide a robust insight into the use, experiences, and impacts of, the new police enforcement powers.

 Police data and linked health data

-A unique database of Fixed Penalty Notices (FPNs) issued by Police Scotland will be linked at an individual level to a range of health, economic and social administrative data.
-To identify links between non-compliance with the Regulations, and vulnerabilities, such as economic and health challenges, we will compare the profile of FPN recipients to that of a matched sample of the Scottish adult population across a range of measures, including area deprivation, mental health episodes, and drug or alcohol-related health contacts.
-We will also investigate whether Covid-19 infection and death rates amongst FPN recipients differed to those of the population as a whole.
-This will allow us to determine the extent to which those who were subject to enforcement posed a risk in terms of spreading the disease.
+A unique database of Fixed Penalty Notices (FPNs) issued by Police Scotland was linked at an individual level to a range of health, economic and social administrative data.
+To identify links between non-compliance with the Regulations, and vulnerabilities, such as economic and health challenges, we compared the profile of FPN recipients to that of a matched sample of the Scottish adult population across a range of measures, including area deprivation, mental health episodes, and drug or alcohol-related health contacts.
+We also investigated whether Covid-19 infection and death rates amongst FPN recipients differed to those of the population as a whole.
+This allowed us to determine the extent to which those who were subject to enforcement posed a risk in terms of spreading the disease.

 This data linkage has been assessed and approved by the NHS Scotland Public Benefit and Privacy Panel for Health and Social Care